 Go out there and hustle

-Hopefully the above 5 areas will help you focus on some particular areas to assist you in finding your first IT role in New Zealand.
-Furthermore, there are a few roles that are currently hot right now; anyone with demonstrable experience in Hybrid Cloud (certifications even better), Data Analytics (Data Scientists, Data Engineers) and Dev Ops as well as any Software Developers (.net or Java) are in high demand.
+Hopefully, the above 5 areas will help you focus on some particular areas to assist your job search in finding your first IT role in New Zealand.
+Furthermore, there are a few roles that are currently hot right now; anyone with demonstrable experience in Hybrid Cloud (certifications even better), AI/ML, Data Analytics (Data Scientists, Data Engineers) and Dev Ops as well as any Software Developers (.net or Java) are in high demand.
 Of course “Going Digital” is front of mind for most progressive New Zealand organisations, so any experience with AI, machine learning, data analytics, social media or cloud will be highly sought after.

 Spread the love